 From personal to business:

-Now that you’ve made some digital space for your contracting company, the next step is to share your page with your friends and post regularly.
+Now that you’ve learned how to create a Facebook business page and made some digital space for your contracting company, the next step is to share your page with your friends and post regularly.
 Keep content relevant to your desired audience.
 You can share your page by including a link to it in any of your digital marketing: email, website, other social media, and more.
 You can also include a “Find us on Facebook!” tagline on any printed marketing or business cards.

 Market your business in the New Year and beyond!